Bruno Sattler: Belgrade

 At the start of 1942 Sattler was promoted to the rank of "SS-Sturmbannführer" and "[Police] Kriminaldirektor", ahead of his posting to Belgrade.
 In Belgrade he took over "Department IV" which was the Gestapo department responsible for security in occupied Serbia.
-In this role he reported directly to SS-Oberführer Emanuel Schäfer.
+In this role he reported directly to SS-Oberführer Emanuel Schäfer, the Befehlshaber der Sicherheitspolizei und des SD.
 Sources covering Sattler's time in Belgrade between 1942 and 1944 lean heavily, both directly and indirectly, on court reports of Sattler's (at the time) secret trial, held at the District Court in Greifswald in July 1952.
 There is an inevitable focus on the atrocities in which he was involved.
 Complementary research that would not have been possible before 1990 has nevertheless endorsed assessments relating to his culpability, notwithstanding sometimes highly critical evaluations of the East German justice system.

-At the time when he took charge of the Belgrade Gestapo the department was already an established key element in the military administration of the region.
-From Sattler's party-loyal perspective there was nevertheless much unfinished business left by his predecessor, SS-Oberführer Wilhelm Fuchs.
-He found that there were still 6,280 Jews - mostly women and children - alive at the nearby "Semlin" Concentration Camp.
-By July 1942 SS-Gruppenführer Harald Turner was able to report in a letter that Serbia was "Judenfrei" (Free of Jews).
+At the time when Sattler took charge of the Belgrade Gestapo, the department was already an established key element in the military administration of the region.
+From Sattler's party-loyal perspective, there was nevertheless much unfinished business left by Schäfer's predecessor as BdS, SS-Oberführer Wilhelm Fuchs.
+Schäfer found that there were still 6,280 Jews - mostly women and children - alive at the nearby "Semlin" Concentration Camp.
+By July 1942, SS-Gruppenführer Harald Turner, the chief of the military administration staff, was able to report in a letter that Serbia was "Judenfrei" (Free of Jews).
 In more general terms, as the 1952 trial report noted, the responsibilities of the Gestapo in Belgrade were the same as those of Gestapo officers throughout the occupied territories of Europe: with a particular focus on the fight against Communism and the [anti-Nazi] Resistance Movements.
-In Belgrade he worked with a team of approximately 30 people with backgrounds in the Gestapo, Criminal law enforcement and Secret Police work.
-While assigned to "Department IV" in Belgrade they all enjoyed to status of Gestapo officers.
+In Belgrade, Sattler worked with a team of approximately 30 people with backgrounds in the Gestapo, Criminal law enforcement and Secret Police work.
+While assigned to "Department IV" in Belgrade, they all enjoyed the status of Gestapo officers.
 An "ethnic German" simultaneous translator, able to work with the necessary local languages, was permanently available to each of them.